-Unlike some villages, Woodridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodridge are a mix of both white- and blue-collar jobs.
-Overall, Woodridge is a village of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Woodridge who work in office and administrative support (24.83%), food service (13.29%), and maintenance occupations (8.39%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Woodridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Woodridge is a village of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Woodridge who work in office and administrative support (21.84%), maintenance occupations (14.24%), and food service (8.54%).

 Another notable thing is that Woodridge is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Woodridge is a very ethnically-diverse village.
+Woodridge is an extremely ethnically-diverse village.
 The people who call Woodridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodridge residents report their race to be White, followed by Black or African-American.
 Woodridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.38% of the village’s residents.
-Important ancestries of people in Woodridge include Polish, Russian, Irish, and Italian.
+People of Hispanic or Latino origin account for 24.32% of the village’s residents.
+Important ancestries of people in Woodridge include Italian, Irish, Polish, and Russian.